 - understand the key principles of conservation agriculture;

-- evaluate the effects of CA on soil properties and soil ecosystem services;
+- understand the relationship between CA principles and soil properties and ecosystem services;

-- appraise and quantify CA in order to apply its principles in management strategies guided by different scenarios or goals;
+- apply CA principles in management strategies guided by different scenarios or goals;

-- judge the feasibility of the CA concept under given agro-ecological, climatic and socio-economic conditions.
+- evaluate the feasibility of the CA concept under given agro-ecological, climatic and socio-economic conditions.

 - classroom lectures;

 - design a location specific conservation agriculture production system;

 - written exam (closed book) 50%;